Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Conclusion

 \section{Conclusion}

 This paper demonstrates that high-accuracy annotation of contextual integrity (CI) and governing knowledge commons (GKC) parameters in privacy policies can be achieved using LLMs.
-We ultimately find that \texttt{GPT-3.5 Turbo, Prompt Engineered} had the best performance, with 84\% exact string matches.
-Qualitative analysis suggests the model accurately annotates 86\% of the time.
-While we find that the proprietary LLMs outperformed the open-source models we consider, we report some valuable findings for researchers interested in performing LLM application studies.
-Namely, 1) that LLM size must be considered in context to model family, 2) that library defaults are likely to introduce confounds and should be checked, and 3) that model results should be reported with respect to the training objective.
+We ultimately find that \texttt{GPT 3.5TPE\_25ep} had the best performance, with an accuracy of 90.65\% for exact string matches.
+While we find that proprietary LLMs outperformed open-source models, we report some valuable findings for researchers interested in performing LLM application studies.
+Namely, 1) that LLM size must be considered in context to model family; smaller, aligned models are the most economical choice, and 2) that library defaults are likely to introduce confounds and should be checked.

-We demonstrated the usefulness of our fine-tuned model by annotating the privacy policies of \numTrancoPolices popular online services, per Tranco ranking~\cite{pochat2018tranco}, drawn from the Princeton-Leuven Longitudinal Corpus of Privacy Policies~\cite{amos2021privacy}.
-We demonstrate that large-scale GKC-CI annotation can be an effective tool for data exploration, highlighting changes in parameter frequency over time, policies with relatively high variances across parameter type percentages, and policies with relatively high parameter densities.
-We make our privacy policy annotations as well as the training data and scripts for our fine-tuned model publicly available\footnote{\url{https://github.com/JakeC007/Automated_GKC-CI_Privacy_Policy_Annotations}} to motivate future use of GKC-CI parameter annotation for privacy policy analysis.
+We demonstrate the usefulness of our fine-tuned model by annotating 456 privacy policies from the Princeton-Leuven Longitudinal Corpus of Privacy Policies~\cite{amos2021privacy}.
+We show that large-scale GKC-CI annotation can be an effective tool for data exploration, highlighting changes in parameter frequency over time, policies with relatively high variances across parameter type percentages, and policies with relatively high ratios of parameters to sentences.
+This facilitates automated review of privacy policy updates to identify meaningful changes in information flow descriptions, potentially with normative implications.
+We have made our model training code, training and testing data, annotation visualizer, and all annotated policies publicly available\footnote{\url{https://github.com/JakeC007/Automated_GKC-CI_Privacy_Policy_Annotations}} in the hope that this work motivates future use of GKC-CI parameter annotation.